chisq_gof() tests whether observed frequencies of a categorical

 chisq_gof(gender)

-#> Chi-Square Goodness-of-Fit Test Results
+#> Chi-Square Goodness-of-Fit Test: gender

 # Test multiple variables at once